EldonGabriel/eldongabriel.github.io/_experience/osint-investigation.md

 <hr style="border:1px solid rgba(255,255,255,0.1); margin:40px 0;">

-## Portfolio Documentation
+## Continue Exploring

-This section presents the applied OSINT investigations, including platform analysis, digital footprint mapping, and intelligence collection techniques performed in controlled environments.
+Effective security operations depend on accurate information, but intelligence alone is not enough.
+Organizations must combine investigation capabilities with operational resilience, identity protection, and security controls to respond effectively to evolving risks.

-The selected materials demonstrate core investigative competencies, whereas additional workflows and supporting research are maintained in a private archive.
+The investigations presented in this section represent publicly available examples of OSINT analysis and intelligence workflows.
+Additional research materials, investigative records, and supporting documentation are maintained privately in accordance with training provider publishing requirements.

-Full investigative reports and supporting materials are available upon request for professional and technical reviews.
+Continue exploring the next section to examine how operational resilience practices support recovery planning, continuity, and maintaining reliable IT services during disruptions.